 Change of Articles of Association

-Only Shareholders’ Meeting has the right to decide on change of the Articles of Association of the Company.
-Following such decision, the full text of the amended Articles of Association shall be drawn up and signed by the person authorised by the Shareholder’s Meeting.
+Only Shareholders’ Meeting has the right to decide on the change of the Articles of Association of the Company.
+Following such decision the full text of the amended Articles of Association shall be drawn up and signed by the person authorised by the Shareholder’s Meeting.

 Set of Annual Financial Statements